TSS-22/demystifying-kalman-filter/README.md

 $\mathcal{N}$ the normal distribution, and its first parameter: the mean of the distribution, here  $0$, and the second parameter the variance of the distribution, here represented by $\mathbf{R}$.

+The equation above is only valid if your measurement noise is distributed normally (in the mathematical sense) and mean $0$, as assumed in the Kalman filter.
+You will have to adapt the representation of $\vec{v}$ to your application.

 Or more generally by the normal distribution:

 $$